 Afternoon Tea

 Afternoon tea was introduced in England by Anna, the seventh Duchess of Bedford, in 1840.
-Then the Earl of Sandwich had the idea of putting a filling between two slices of bread, adding cake to create a gourmet treat.
+About that time the Earl of Sandwich had the idea of putting a filling between two slices of bread.
+Anne, by adding cake created a gourmet treat.
 She began inviting friends to join her and so began a great English tradition

 Image from Unsplash courtesy of Sebastian Coman Photography London